British Steel (1967–1999): Privatisation

-On 5 September 1988 the assets, rights and liabilities of British Steel Corporation were transferred to British Steel plc, registered under the Companies Act as company number 2280000, by the British Steel Act 1988.
+On 5 September 1988 the assets, rights and liabilities of British Steel Corporation were transferred to British Steel plc, registered under the Companies Act 1985 as company number 2280000, by the British Steel Act 1988 (c.
+35).

 The government retained a special share which carried no voting rights but until 31 December 1993, permitted the government to stop any one party controlling more than 15% of the shares.

 British Steel employees were given a free allocation of shares, and offered two free shares for each they purchased up to £165, discounted shares up to £2,200, and priority on applying for shares up to £10,000.

-Dealing in shares opened on the London Stock Exchange on 5 December 1988.
+The open trading of shares on the London Stock Exchange commenced on 5 December 1988.

 Post-privatisation

-The privatised company later merged with the Dutch steel producer Koninklijke Hoogovens to form Corus Group on 6 October 1999.
+For the 1989-1990 financial year, British Steel recorded a pre-tax profit of £733 million; at the time, the workforce totalled 55,000.
+Domestic demand for steel declined during the early 1990s, contributing to the closure of Ravenscraig steelworks, which ended steelmaking in Scotland.
+British Steel's decision to close its works at Ravanecraig, rather than mothball or seek a buyer, generated some political controversy.

+In June 1999, British Steel and the Dutch steel producer Koninklijke Hoogovens announced their intention to merge, which would make the combined company—provisionally named BSKH—the world's third-largest steel producer with an aggregate worldwide turnover of approximately €15.127 billion.
+Upon completion, Hoogovens shareholders would own 38.3% of the new company.
+Because of the size of the two companies, and the extent of their competition within the European Economic Community, the merger required the approval of the Commission of the European Communities; this was granted in mid-July of the same year, and on 6 October 1999 the merger was completed.
+The new name for the joint company, Corus Group, had been announced the month before.

+Because British Steel had been the significantly larger of the two companies in both workforce and market capitalisation, some observers characterised the merger as being more akin to a takeover of Hoogovens by British Steel.
+Analysts noted that expanding its market share in Europe by means of the merger would help insulate British Steel against the strength of the sterling relative to the euro, which had been harming British Steel's exports.

 Corus itself was taken over in March 2007 by the Indian steel operator Tata Steel.